-NOTE: Consult local building codes to properly size the gas supply line leading to the 1/2 inch (13mm) hook-up at the unit.
+NOTE: Consult local building codes to properly size the gas supply line leading to the 1/2 inch (13 mm) hook-up at the unit.

 This gas fireplace is designed to accept a 1/2 inch (13 mm) gas supply line.

 To install the gas supply line:

-- A listed (and State of Massachussetts approved) 1/2 inch (13mm) tee-handle manual shut-off valve and a listed flexible gas connector are connected to the 1/2 inch (13mm) inlet of the control valve.
-NOTE: If substituting for these components, please consult local codes for compliance. - Locate the gas line access hole in the outer casing of the fireplace. - The gas line may be run from either side of the fireplace provided the hole in the outer wrap does not exceed 2 1/2" in diameter and it does not penetrate the actual firebox. - The gap between the supply piping and gas access hole can be plugged with non-combustible insulation to prevent cold air infiltration. - Open the fireplace lower grille, insert the gas supply line through the gas line hole, and connect it to the shut-off valve. - When attaching the pipe, support the control so that the lines are not bent or torn. - After the gas line installation is complete, use a soap solution to carefully check all gas connections for leaks.
+- A listed (and State of Massachusetts approved) 1/2 inch (13mm) tee-handle manual shut-off valve and a listed flexible gas connector are connected to the 1/2 inch (13mm) inlet of the control valve.
+NOTE: If substituting for these components, please consult local codes for compliance. - Locate the gas line access hole in the outer casing of the fireplace. - The gas line may be run from either side of the fireplace provided the hole in the outer wrap does not exceed 2" in diameter and it does not penetrate the actual firebox. - Open the fireplace lower grille, insert the gas supply line through the gas line hole, and connect it to the shut-off valve. - When attaching the pipe, support the control so that the lines are not bent or torn. - After the gas line installation is complete, use a soap solution to carefully check all gas connections for leaks.